dalenewman/JunkDrawer/README.md

 consistent delimiter across the first 100 records.

 The default delimiters searched for are comma, pipe, tab, and semicolon.
-If you want to search for others, configure them in the input connection like this:
+If you want control over the delimiters, configure them in the input connection like this:

 ```xml
 <add name="input" provider="file" file="*.*">